Share your results

 5. Apply sunscreen correctly and regularly

 Use a broad-spectrum sunscreen that protects you from both UVA and UVB radiation.
 Make sure it's SPF30 or higher.
 Apply the sunscreen 20 minutes before going into the sun and reapply every two hours.
-Visit the SunSmart website for more information on applying sunscreen correctly.

 Some medications can cause photosensitivity and increase your risk of sunburn.
 They can also cause other skin reactions when in contact with UV.
 Ask your health professional if photosensitivity is a side effect you may experience for any new or existing medications.
 This is particularly important if you use any of these common medications: